arvvoid/a500kybhid/README.md

-# Amiga 500 Keyboard - Arduino Leonardo Wiring and Key Mappings
+# Amiga 500 Keyboard - Arduino Leonardo

+Welcome to the Amiga 500 Keyboard interfacing project!
+This guide will help you connect and map the iconic Amiga 500 keyboard to an Arduino Leonardo, allowing you to bring new life to this classic piece of hardware.
+By following the instructions provided, you can retrofit the Amiga 500 keyboard for modern applications while preserving its unique layout and feel.

+For a demonstration of the original Amiga 500 keyboard in action, visit the [Amiga Undead GitHub repository](https://github.com/arvvoid/amiga.undead).

+## Wiring Information

 This section describes the wiring for connecting the Amiga 500 keyboard to an Arduino Leonardo, including the functions of each special key, particularly when used with the **Help** key.

 ---

-## Wiring Information

 To connect the Amiga 500 keyboard to the Arduino Leonardo, refer to the following table:

 | Connector Pin | Function | Wire Color | Arduino Leonardo IO Pin |